How your operation gets better, on purpose. Across both populations.

 Improve is the function with the highest payoff and the least process.
-It's the difference between a team that fights the same fires forever and a team that compounds.
-What you find, what you fix, what you prevent next time.
+It's the difference between fighting the same fires forever and compounding.
+What you find (in the team, in the AI, in the handoff), what you fix, what you prevent next time.

 v 02 · live